kenneth-law/TradeSmart/README.md

 TradeSmart Analytics is an advanced stock analysis tool designed to identify day trading opportunities through comprehensive technical analysis, volatility measures, and news sentiment analysis.
 The application provides a user-friendly web interface for analyzing stocks, particularly focused on the Australian Securities Exchange (ASX).

+## DISCLAIMER:
+This software is provided for educational and informational purposes only.
+The author(s) are not registered investment advisors and do not provide financial advice.
+This software does not guarantee accuracy of data and should not be the sole basis for any investment decision.
+Users run and use this software at their own risk.
+The author(s) accept no liability for any loss or damage resulting from its use.
+Always consult with a qualified financial professional before making investment decisions.

+## Terms of Use

+By using this software, you agree:
+1. To use it at your own risk
+2. Not to hold the author(s) liable for any damages
+3. To comply with the terms of the [LICENSE](LICENSE)
+4. That this is not financial advice

+This project is not affiliated with the ASX or any financial institution.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Features

 - **Comprehensive Stock Analysis**: Analyzes stocks using multiple technical indicators, volatility measures, and news sentiment